 This has two consequences:

-- They are in some ways more difficult to prepare, because you need to adapt to this often extreme variability in training.
+- Mountain marathons are, in some ways more difficult to prepare for than road marathons because you need to adapt to this often extreme variability of terrain in training.

 - But the muscular turnover is greater, thus they are less demanding for some muscle districts that are on the contrary much more stressed when running on the roads.